 You will need to edit the .htaccess file on the old WordPress site.

-You can edit the .htaccess file by connecting to your WordPress site using an FTP client or by using the File Manager tool in your WordPress hosting cPanel.
+You can edit the .htaccess file by connecting to your WordPress site using an FTP client or by using the File Manager tool in your WordPress hosting dashboard’s cPanel.

 The .htaccess file is located in the root folder of your website.
-If you can’t find it, then see our guide on why you can’t find .htaccess file on your WordPress site to unhide it.
+If you can’t find it, then see our guide on why you can’t find the .htaccess file on your WordPress site to unhide it.

-#Options +FollowSymLinks RewriteEngine on RewriteRule ^(.*)$ http://www.newsite.com/$1 [R=301,L]
+RewriteRule ^(.*)$ http://www.primarysite.com/$1 [R=301,L]

-Don’t forget to replace newsite.com with the domain name of your new WordPress site.
-Save your changes and upload the file back to your server.
+with the domain name of your primary WordPress site.
+Then, you need to save your changes and upload the file back to your server.

-Troubleshooting After Merging Two WordPress Sites
+6. Troubleshooting After Merging Two WordPress Sites

 You may want to clean up categories and tags after merging two WordPress sites.
 For detailed instructions, check out our tutorial on how to merge and bulk edit categories in tags in WordPress.

 All internal links in imported posts and pages will still be pointing to your old site.
-Since you have redirects setup, your users will still land on the correct post on your new site.
+Since you have redirects set up, your users will still land on the correct post on your new site.

-However, you still need to update URLs for improved SEO and better user experience.
-For step by step instructions, see our tutorial on how to update URLs when moving your WordPress site.
+For step-by-step instructions, see our tutorial on how to update URLs when moving your WordPress site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-Melody says
+Melody

 Would this be the same as copying the posts and products to the new website?

-WPBeginner Support says
+WPBeginner Support

 Similar, this would also tell search engines to go to the new post on your site instead of the old post on the old sites